 Type of Cross-Reference

-Type of element that is the target of the cross-reference (for example: a Figure (“fig”), an Author Note (“author-notes”), or a Bibliographic Reference (“bibr”)).
-The values may be used, for example, for type-specific processing or validation.
+Type of element that is the target of the cross-reference (for example, a Figure (“fig”), an Author Note (“author-note”), or a Bibliographic Reference (“bibr”).
+The values may be used for type-specific processing or validation.

 Used on Element: <xref>